Double Trash Pull-Outs For Your New Kitchen

 Not all trash storage systems are created equal.
 Cabinet manufacturers spend hours researching and experimenting to find the best system to go into their cabinets.
 And when the engineering, new product developer types have made their decision, people who will actually use the trash pull-outs step in and add their practical two cents worth and recommend the ones that are easy: easy to open and close, easy to replace the bags, easy to clean.

 Trash is dirty.
 Does that even need to be said?
-Ideally you want to be able to access the trash pull-outs and give them a good wipe down without having to stand on your head or dis-assemble the entire mechanism.
+Ideally, you want to be able to access the trash pull-outs and give them a good wipe down without having to stand on your head or dis-assemble the entire mechanism.

 Metal vs. Wood: Is One Better?

 The metal frame support system is one way to go.
 If you forget to clean your trash pull-outs or don’t do it regularly, you’ll appreciate the beauty of the minimal metal frame pull-out.
-Any miscellaneous gunk that misses the trash bin falls through the wire onto the bottom of the frame or it might fall the way through to the cabinet floor or kitchen floor where it can easily be wiped up.
+Any miscellaneous gunk that misses the trash bin falls through the wire onto the bottom of the frame.
+Further, it might even fall the way through to the cabinet floor or kitchen floor where it can easily be wiped up.
 Or if there’s a couple drips and drops on the metal, they are easily cleaned.

 Also the metal frame pull-outs fit in very nicely with the minimalist, contemporary styled kitchen.